Oil tanker: VLCC and ULCC

 Knock Nevis (1979–2010), a ULCC supertanker and the longest ship ever built at the time of its launch.

 Supertankers are the largest oil tankers, and the largest mobile man-made structures.
 They include very large and ultra-large crude carriers (VLCCs and ULCCs) with capacities over 250,000 DWT.
-These ships can transport 2000000 oilbbl of oil/318,000 metric tons.
+These ships can transport 2 Moilbbl of oil/318,000 metric tons.
 By way of comparison, the United Kingdom consumed about 1.6 Moilbbl of oil per day in 2009.
 ULCCs commissioned in the 1970s were the largest vessels ever built, but have all now been scrapped.
-A few newer ULCCs remain in service, none of which are more than 400 meters long.
+A few newer ULCCs remain in service, only as floating storage and offloading (FSO) units as mentioned above, none of which are more than 400 meters long.

 Because of their size, supertankers often cannot enter port fully loaded.
 These ships can take on their cargo at offshore platforms and single-point moorings.
 On the other end of the journey, they often pump their cargo off to smaller tankers at designated lightering points off-coast.
 Supertanker routes are typically long, requiring them to stay at sea for extended periods, often around seventy days at a time.

 Amyntas, a brand new ULCC inaugurated in February 2019 berthing at Donges / Saint-Nazaire (France).